PradhanJyo/Module-04/README.md

 This repository contains a java program that generates a list of random integers and save it to linkedlist in ascending order.
 It uses the linkedlist from Java collection framework.

 ## Features
---Generates a list of random integers.
+-Generates a list of random integers.

---Sorts the integers in ascending order and saves it in LinkedList.
+-Sorts the integers in ascending order and saves it in LinkedList.

---Displays the unsorted and sorted lists.
+-Displays the unsorted and sorted lists.

 ### Installation and Usage
 Prerequisites:

 Ensure you have Java Development Kit (JDK) installed.

 Steps:

--Clone the Repository:
+Clone the Repository:

 --Download the entire repository from GitHub to your local machine by running: